markfloryan/dsa1/README.md

 - [Class Exercises](java/classExercises.html): Code we wrote in lecture
 - Other stuff:
 	- [Java Cheat Sheet](java/javaCheatSheet/javaCheatSheet.pdf): A cheat sheet of common Java things.
 Will be updated throughout the semester.
+	- [Eclipse Debugger Tutorial](java/eclipseDebuggerTutorial.pdf): A tutorial on how to use the debugger in Eclipse.

 <a name="contributing"></a>Contributing to this Repository
 ----------------------------------------------------------